 - Host OS: Windows Vista (SP1 or SP2) and later

 How to Use:

 Once you meet the requirements, run the utility.
 Its a portable utility so doesn't need installation.

 The utility requires only 4 easy steps to follow:

 - Check USB drive (to check whether your USB drive is attached or not)

 - Format USB drive

-PS: It also works in 64-bit Windows versions.
+It works in both 32-bit as well as 64-bit Windows versions.

 NOTE: If you face problem while formatting the USB drive, click on "Options" button and then select "QUICK" option.

-You can also take a look at some other similar free tools to create bootable USB drives to install Windows using following link:
+PS: You can also take a look at some other similar freeware to create bootable USB drives to install Windows at following link: